javacaliente/devika/README.md

    ```
 8. Access the Devika web interface by opening a browser and navigating to `http://127.0.0.1:3001`

-### how to use

-To start using Devika, follow these steps:

-1. Open the Devika web interface in your browser.
-2. To create a project, click on 'select project' and then click on 'new project'.
-3. Select the search engine and model configuration for your project.
-4. In the chat interface, provide a high-level objective or task description for Devika to work on.
-5. Devika will process your request, break it down into steps, and start working on the task.
-6. Monitor Devika's progress, view generated code, and provide additional guidance or feedback as needed.
-7. Once Devika completes the task, review the generated code and project files.
-8. Iterate and refine the project as desired by providing further instructions or modifications.

 ## Configuration

 Devika requires certain configuration settings and API keys to function properly: